jhaojay/imdb_data_engineer_project_with_aws/README.md

 */10 * * * * <path to imdb_ec2_to_s3.py>
 ```
 <br /><br />
-5. In the de-ec2, add the following to the crontab file:
+5. In the de-ec2, add the following task to the crontab file:
 ```python
 */10 * * * * sleep 61; <path to main.py>
 ```
+The EC2 will wait for 60 seconds then start processing data.